Severe Weather Procedure

 Tree Planting Guidelines (Arboricultural Specifications)

-The City’s compost site is open every day from sun-up to sun-down.
+The City’s compost site at 541 S Brewer Street is open every day from sun-up to sun-down.
 Only residents of the City are allowed to drop off items at the site.
 However, anyone can remove compost or brush items.
 Please follow the regulations posted.

 Compost items accepted include: leaves, twigs, grass, nuts, bushes, hedges, trees & stumps, branches, woody vegetation, vines, flowers, garden vegetation, apples, pears, sweet corn stalks, husks & cobs, hay or straw bales, pumpkins, melons, etc. Logs larger than 4-inches must be placed in the firewood pile.
 The compost site does not allow construction material, concrete, bricks, landscape materials or livestock/domestic animal manure.